Ideas board now closed

 We are seeking to complement existing programs on the Northern Beaches and meet environmental and community needs.

-This is not yet an official Council project, but we are keen to understand what you think we should be considering if we were to look into this further.
+This is not yet an official Council project, but we were keen to understand what you think we should be considering if we were to look into this further.

-We encourage you to share your ideas in the ideas board below.
+We encouraged you to share your ideas in the ideas board below.
+Thank you to everyone who contributed.
+The project team is now reviewing feedback.

 The story so far